ravendb/book/Part1.md

 In this part, we'll learn:

 * The background story of RavenDB and NoSQL in general.
-* How to sett up and use RavenDB.
+* How to set up and use RavenDB.
 * To understand RavenDB concepts.
 * How to use the Ravendb Client API effectively.